 According to Messing, he is unable to stand and walk on his own, and is going through physical therapy, using a machine to help get his legs working again.
 He is staying positive, telling TMZ “things are looking up,” and thanking fans for all the support they’ve given him.

-Messing had received his first dose of the Pfizer vaccine and had been waiting for his second shot when he contracted COVID-19 earlier this summer, TMZ previously reported.
+Messing’s father, James, had previously told TMZ that his son had received his first dose of the Pfizer vaccine in August and was waiting on his second shot when he became ill.